arnor-nolen/vulkan-tutorial/README.md

 ## Vulkan tutorial

-Simple vulkan setup
+Simple rendering engine using Vulkan.

 ## Dependencies

-I use `conan` package manager to pull all the necessary dependecies.
+Vulkan SDK has to be installed in the system.
+For the rest of dependencies, I use `conan` package manager to pull them all.
 This project's dependencies can be seen in [conanfile.txt](./conanfile.txt).

 ## Compilation info